acconeer/acconeer-python-exploration/docs/example_apps/a121/bilateration.rst

 :attr:`~acconeer.exptool.a121.algo.bilateration._processors.ProcessorConfig.dead_reckoning_duration_s`.
 Once exceeded, the filter is terminated and the object is no longer tracked.

-The purpose of dead reckoning is to get a more robust behaviour of the algorithm with regards to temporary data dropouts.
+The purpose of dead reckoning is to get a more robust behavior of the algorithm with regards to temporary data dropouts.

 The trade-off between responsiveness and robustness of the filter is determined by the user